Aktuelle Projekte

 Responsible researcher: Karunakar Reddy Konda

 ETHAN project deals with the design, management and system testing of highly integrated electro-thermal systems.
-In this project, FTD is involved in the construction of a thermal network for the purpose of thermal management of the hybrid-electric propulsion system.
-In this thermal management system, the thermal behavior of those components whose temperatures need to be constantly monitored should be modeled and the interaction of them should be studied at the system level.
-The choice of cooling concepts, which will eventually influence the architecture of the entire thermal management system, will be carefully studied in this project.
-All possible failure situations during flight and the resulting behavior of the thermal management system will be examined for a safe and reliable mission.
+In this project, FTD is concerned with the development of a thermal network for the purpose of thermal management of the hybrid-electric drive system.
+In this thermal management system, the thermal behaviour of those components whose temperatures must be constantly monitored should be modelled and the interaction between them investigated at system level.
+The choice of cooling concepts, which may influence the architecture of the entire thermal management system, will be closely scrutinised in this project.
+All possible error situations during the flight and the resulting behaviour of the thermal management system will be investigated for a safe and reliable mission.

 Start date: 2022